 Marvin married Cheryl Carney, a registered nurse, in 1967.
 They have four children: Nina Banken, Laura Rogers, Sara Rogers and Andrew Rogers.
 They are proud of their five grandchildren.

 Monica Otulo serves as health care coordinator.
 In this role, Monica works directly with families to craft a personalized care plan for each resident.
-Monica has worked for Pioneer Place Memory Haven for over 10 years.
+Monica has worked for Pioneer Place Memory Haven since 2008.
 She is a certified nursing assistant.
 Monica started as a caregiver, became a MedTech, assistant to the Director of Resident Care and now oversees all health care coordination for our residents.
 Monica is originally from Kenya.
 She enjoys interior design, attending church and reading as well as spending time with her two children.

-Angela has been with Pioneer Place Memory Haven for over nine years.
+Angela has been with Pioneer Place Memory Haven since 2009 and since 2012 has been the Administrative Assistant.
 She was first hired on as a housekeeper, quickly moved to care provider and now for almost five years has been the administrative assistant.
 She has two children, a son and a daughter.
 Angela loves the outdoors and the sun.

 One day, Angela would love to travel to Playa Del Carmen in Mexico, but not by plane because she hates flying.
 Angela enjoys the beach and pink is her favorite color.
 Angela shares that one thing that people don’t know about her is that she was in the Ft.
 Lewis newspaper when she was about two years old.
 It was a story about military families at Christmastime (she still has the article with the picture).